bc-ai-ecosystem/ai-ethical-futures-lab-6/survey-answers-lab-group.md

 - if money is being allocated by the Canadian Government for AI Transparency or Sovereignty - how does it get to SMEs, community organizations?
 - we need more consumer-friendly, sovereign tech
 - BC Rental law is a good example.
 People renting their property have to comply.
 AI users should as well.
 - Where is the human loop?
+Make it obvious and not a rubber-stamp.

 2. What would best help Canadians determine when content is AI-generated (e.g., invisible or visible watermarks, disclaimers, provenance metadata)?